Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 }

-turbo run build --filter=...[origin/main]
+turbo run build --filter='...[origin/main]'

-turbo run build --force --remote-only
+turbo run build --force

 # .github/workflows/dependency-validation.yml